Sex & Violins: Content

 Female vocals on the album are provided by Annika Ljungberg; due to a disagreement with the other band members, she left the band after the release of the album's fifth single, "Rolling Home", in 1996, to start a solo career.
 The album was a commercial success, including the hit dance single "Cotton Eye Joe".

-For its US release, the album was retitled Cotton Eye Joe (Sex & Violins) and received new cover art – presumably due to the possible offensive nature of the original artwork, which depicted a person urinating into a cup.
-Initially, the album received an edited version of this cover, which removed both the person and the stream of urine.
-This would be substituted for wholly original artwork for a short time, which depicted a desert landscape warped by heat haze, but returned to the unedited original cover after a single pressing.
+For its US release, the album was retitled Cotton Eye Joe (Sex & Violins) and received new cover art – presumably due to the possible offensive nature of the original artwork depicting a golden shower.
+In it an unseen person urinates into a chamber pot onto which the band members' faces are superimposed.
+Initially, the album cover was edited to leave out the stream but with the yellow liquid remaining.
+This would be substituted for wholly original artwork for a short time, which depicted a desert landscape with cacti warped by heat haze, but returned to the unedited original cover after a single pressing.

 Critical reception

 David Browne from Entertainment Weekly said, "For sheer audaciousness, it’s not surprising that the record is garnering such attention.
 Where else can you hear a barn-dance staple gone techno, complete with dance-diva wailing and manic banjos and fiddles?"
-Neil Spencer from The Observer wrote, "Swedish barn-dance disco: an initially amusing joke (chart-topping "Cotton Eye Joe") repeated to the point of inanity."
+Pan-European magazine Music & Media stated, "What started off as a good joke with 'Cotton Eye Joe', could now very well become the best promotion for what is euphemistically called "New American Music".
+Dance can definitely bring country music closer to the masses than any strategic marketing campaign could before the Rednex popped up."
+Neil Spencer from The Observer wrote, "Swedish barn-dance disco: an initially amusing joke (chart-topping 'Cotton Eye Joe') repeated to the point of inanity."
+Jordan Paramor from Smash Hits was very negative to the album, giving it one out of five, but praised 'Wish You Were Here' as a "very lovely ballad".